ManiaCDN/uploader/README.md

 Keep the terminal / commandline open.
 You'll find the sample on http://localhost:8000/

 ## Going on
 For people familiar with Symfony, things should go pretty straightforward.
-Don't forget to setup the .env according to your environment.
+Don't forget to setup the .env according to your environment and run doctrine migrations.
 I have tried to comply with Symfony Best Practices as much as possible, so you should find all files where you'd expect them.
+You might also delete the pre-existing Migrations in src/Migrations, if doctrine throws strange errors while executing the migration.